Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

   <em>Dashboard showing performance from Jan-Dec 2020</em><br>
 </p>

+Alternatively, the data can be filtered to analyze specific quarters, such as Q1-2020, to assess whether sales targets were met.

 * **Quarterly Analysis:** Narrow the time frame to a specific quarter, such as Q1-2020, to determine if sales quotas were met.
 <p align="center">